 Methods

 Our review used the keywords connectivity, model* and marine, querying the online search engines ISI Web of Knowledge and SCOPUS.
-Seventy-six studies matching these criteria as published in 34 different journals were found (the full list of references and the data extracted is provided as part of the Supplementary materials).
+Seventy-six studies published in 34 different journals matching these criteria were found (the full list of references and the data extracted is provided as part of the Supplementary materials).
 Our review search was limited to publications dated post-2009 for two reasons.
 This was the last time both reviews in these areas had been conducted and a manual had been published, recommending the way forward for connectivity models (North et al., 2009).
 The other reason pertains to oceanographic models being the biggest influence on connectivity patterns and the resolution of which are constantly being refined in spatial scale and in resolving mesoscale processes such as eddies.
 Therefore, this date was chosen as a cut-off to enable comparisons of studies hopefully using similarly resolved physical models.

 Papers were assessed using the input parameters of their physical model, the input parameters of the biological model and the metrics used to measure the model output.
 Assessing the physical model included details such as the oceanographic model used, the particle tracking software, diffusion methods and the model time-step.
 The biological model component looked at the species modelled, pelagic larval durations and the various behaviours implemented, e.g. mortality, vertical migration or growth.
 The last section focused on how the study measured the output of the model.

-The metrics used varied considerably, with in-excess of 25 different metrics used to describe the patterns of connectivity.
+Outputmetrics reported in surveyed studies varied considerably, with in-excess of 25 different metrics used to describe the patterns of connectivity.
 These metrics ranged from common metrics such as dispersal kernels and connectivity matrices to metrics unique to the study.
 These metrics can be broadly categorised into two related classes.
 The first is purely dispersal, which using the dispersal kernel, provides metrics of spread, distance and direction travelled.
 The second class described the settlement of larvae, using measures such as self-recruitment, local retention and settlement success.
 Most studies performed multiple runs of their model, using different input parameters.
-We identified these criteria for each model specified in the study, not just the overall parametrisation of the paper.
+We identified all parameter and response metric values for each model specified in the study, not just the overall parametrisation of the paper.
 For instance, one study executed 99 different parametrised model runs, whereas the majority of studies only conducted one or two different models.

 TODO: Can I find better terminology than model run